therhenals/flufin/README.md

 This project is in beta phase, and it is possible that there are many bugs, I work on it in my spare time.

+## Announcement

+The project will be down for a couple of weeks, during this time I will be creating an SDK for flutter/dart in a separate project, this to make support easier and keep the app as tidy as possible.
+On the other hand I will also work on moving the app to the Riverpod status manager, currently Provider is used.
+After these changes, there will be many improvements in the player and new functionalities.
+In the "Support Development" section you can contribute to support the development.

+Translated with www.DeepL.com/Translator (free version)

 <a href='https://play.google.com/store/apps/details?id=com.therhenals.flufin'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' height="80"/></a>

 ## Screenshots